dimathan2108/gridsense/README.md

 This script will:

-Populate Neo4j with:
-10 substations
-40 transformers
-200 smart meters
+Populate Neo4j with 10 substations, 10 feeders, 40 transformers, 200 smart meters <br />
-Insert 50,000 time-series readings into Cassandra Insert 30 heterogeneous equipment documents into MongoDB Insert 100 accounts and invoices into PostgreSQL
+Insert 50,000 time series readings into Cassandra <br />
+Insert 30 heterogenous equipment documents into MongoDB <br />
+Insert 100 accounts and invoices into PostgreSQL <br />

 ✔ The script is idempotent (safe to run multiple times)